NotPiny/DaalBot/PRIVACY.md

 DaalBot does not store any data about the users in the server except for when needed like tracking certain aspects of a user in the server but this data is never sent to logs of any kind.

+## How the data is stored
+The data is stored in **plain text** in a folder on the bots server and mongodb.
+The data is only accessible by the bot owner and is not shared with anyone else.

+## 3rd party services
+DaalBot sometimes reaches out to 3rd party services to store / retrieve data.
+You can see what services are used and find links to their sites where you can find a privacy policy.

+* [MongoDB](https://www.mongodb.com/) - Used to store data like warns
+* [ImgBB](https://imgbb.com/) - Used to store images
+* [Twitch](https://www.twitch.tv/) - Used to provide twitch integration

 ## Questions and removal
 If you have any questions about the privacy policy please or want your data removed please create a ticket in the [support server](https://lnk.daalbot.xyz/HQ) or contact the bot owner directly.